Indexer

 University

-If you want to work in a specialist area, like science or law, you'll need in-depth subject knowledge, which you could get from doing a relevant degree.
+If you want to work in a specialist area, for example science or law, you'll usually need a degree or postgraduate qualification in that field to gain the in-depth subject knowledge required for indexing.

 Entry requirements